VICEROY: GDPR-/CCPA-compliant Enforcement of Verifiable Accountless Consumer Requests: Discussion

 \subsection{Multi-Communication Protocol Support}

-So far, we focused on \sys{} being used over \texttt{HTTP}(\texttt{S}), since this is the most common way to access Web services.
-However, \sys{} can support any stateless protocol by assigning a unique identifier to each request and using that identifier when generating a \wrapper{}.
-Thus, as described in Section~\ref{subsec:multiple_device_support}, \sys is also applicable to applications that do not use \texttt{HTTP}.
-For example, desktop or applications (other than Web browsers) may use other protocols to interact with online servers.
-Such applications can use \sys{} \wrapper{s} to bind client-generated public keys to any type of symmetric session identifier, and use the same protocol to issue \vcr{s} for data associated with that identifier.
+So far, we focused on \sys{} being used over \texttt{HTTP}(\texttt{S}), the most common way to access Web services.
+However, it can support any stateless protocol that assigns a unique identifier by using that identifier when generating a \wrapper{}.
+Thus, as described in Section~\ref{sec:design:multi-application}, \sys is also applicable to applications that use other protocols to interact with online servers.
+Such applications can use \sys{} \wrapper{s} to bind client-generated public keys to any type of symmetric session identifier, and the same protocol to issue \vcr{s} for data associated with that identifier.